usubalang/usuba/_posts/2020-03-16-interleaving.md

 Interleaving is more beneficial on ciphers with low instructions per cycle (IPC).
 In all cases, the reason for the low IPC is data hazards.
 The 2-interleaved implementations reduce the impact of those data hazards, and bring the IPC up while increasing the performances.
+We will examine each case one by one in the next section.

 ### Factor and grain